robinchew/pwg-tutorial/index.md

 {% include JB/setup %}

 Notes for a Clojurescript Beginner
 ==================================

-Learning Clojure itself is pretty nice, but learning the libraries and frameworks built for Clojurescript through Google is fucking painful, so here's some notes.
+Learning Clojure the language on Google is pretty nice, but learning the tools, libraries and frameworks built for Clojurescript through Google is fucking painful, so here's some notes.

 <ul class="posts">
   {% for post in site.posts %}